ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter3.md

 key: 81c84d6420
 ```

 In later chapters, we will learn how to specify a model using diagnostics techniques; these techniques were used to specify face in log dollars for the outcome and similarly income in log dollars as an explanatory variable.
 Just to see how things work, in this exercise we will create new variables `face` and `income` that are in the original units and run a regression for with these.
-We have already seen that rescaling by constants do not affect relationships but can be a help in interpretation, we define both  `face` and `income` to be in thousands of dollars.
+We have already seen that rescaling by constants do not affect relationships but can be helpful with interpretations, so we define both  `face` and `income` to be in thousands of dollars.

 `@instructions`
 - Create `Term2$face` by exponentiating `logface` and dividing by 1000.
 For convenience, we are storing this variable in the data set `Term2`.
 Use the same process to create `Term2$income`.
 - Run a regression using `face` as the outcome variable and `education`, `numhh`, and `income` as explanatory variables.
-- Summarize this model and identify the residual standard error as well as the coefficient of determination and the version adjusted for degrees of freedom.
+- Summarize this model and identify the residual standard error ($s$) as well as the coefficient of determination ($R^2$) and the version adjusted for degrees of freedom ($R_a^2$).
 `@pre_exercise_code`
 ```{r}
 Term <- read.csv("https://assets.datacamp.com/production/repositories/2610/datasets/efc64bc2d78cf6b48ad2c3f5e31800cb773de261/term_life.csv", header = TRUE)